-1.1.1 Each planetary mission shall be assigned one or more PP categories based on the planetary protection priorities of each extraterrestrial solar system body and the mission plan.
-Planetary protection priorities and corresponding mission PP categories are given in Table 1.
-Each PP category has different planetary protection requirements, as described in Chapter 2 of this document.
-Mission PP categorization is determined by the PPO, upon request from the flight project as specified in section 2.1.2.
+1.1.1 Each planetary mission will fall into one or more categories based on the planetary protection priorities of each extraterrestrial solar system body and the mission plan.
+Planetary protection priorities and corresponding mission categories are given in Table 1.
+Each category has different planetary protection requirements, as described in Chapter 2 of this document.
+Mission categorization is determined by the Planetary Protection Officer (PPO), upon request from the flight project as specified in section 2.1.2 and final resolution documented in the PLRA.